tabsdata/tutorials/README.md

 $ td fn trigger --collection tutorial --name publish_t1
 ```

-After running the above you would see the output file ``persons_t1_output.jsonl`` in your working directory.
-The functins make take a couple of seconds to execute.
+After running the above we would see the output file ``persons_t1_output.jsonl`` in our working directory.
+The functions make take a couple of seconds to execute.

 You can see the status whether the functions have finsihed executing by using the following command:

 ```
 $ td exec list-trxs